 To do this, take a few people and walk the church campus and make a list of all maintenance projects.

+Use your church building maintenance manual to document a maintenance schedule.
 Put the list in an excel spreadsheet and sort by frequency of maintenance.

-For example, sealing the parking lot may need to be done annually, painting high traffic areas quarterly and changing air filters monthly – regardless, map out the frequency and then schedule dates for the maintenance.
+For example, sealing the parking lot may need to be done annually, painting high traffic areas quarterly, and changing air filters monthly – regardless, map out the frequency and then schedule dates for the maintenance.

 4. Volunteer Work Days

 A great way to get members involved is to schedule volunteer workdays a couple of times a year.

 This is a great way to get skilled people in to help with projects and it helps get a lot of work done very quickly.